 #22.
 Collect Data And Verify First

 If you are migrating from hard-coded Google Analytics (where all tracking codes are scattered across the entire website) to Google Analytics via GTM, you should first let them both work at the same time:

 - Hard-coded tracking keeps working as usual.

-- GA via GTM send data to a Google Analytics test account (temporarily).
+- GA via GTM sends data to another Google Analytics account/property (temporarily).

-Join these two communities if you want to be the first to hear the GTM news, solve your problems or get new ideas.
+Join the communities if you want to be the first to hear the GTM news, solve your problems, or get new ideas.

-When I started using Google Tag Manager in early 2013 I struggled with almost everything.
+When I started using Google Tag Manager in 2013-2014 I struggled with almost everything.
 There was from little to no information about how to get started and achieve something meaningful, in addition to that the user interface was clunky and difficult to understand.

 Google Tag Manager Best Practices: Conclusion